marcglasberg/asyncredux.com/flutter/miscellaneous/metrics.md

 ## Printing actions to the console

 Async Redux comes with a built-in `ConsoleActionObserver` class that you can use as a state observer.
-It will print all actions to the console, in yellow, like so:
+It will print all actions to the console, in yellow, like this:

 ```dart
 I/flutter (15304): | Action MyAction